SriK-1/pesu/pesu/trackesa/README.md

-# ESA Tracker - Hacker Style System Tracker
+# trackesa - Hacker Style ESA Tracker

-ESA Tracker is a fun, hacker-style system to track progress on subjects and units.
+trackesa is a fun, hacker-style system to track progress on subjects and units.
 Built with Tkinter, it has a cyber-themed interface with motivational messages and a simulated "hacking" terminal.

 ## Features